Minnesota Vikings vs. Detroit Lions NFL Week 5 Odds, Plays and Insights for October 10, 2021

 Lions stats and trends

-- So far this year Detroit has two wins against the spread.
+- Detroit has two wins against the spread in four games this year.

-- The Lions have been underdogs by 10 points or more one time this season and have not covered the spread once.
+- The Lions have yet to cover the spread this year when underdogs by 10 points or more.

-- Detroit's games this season have hit the over two times in four opportunities (50%).
+- Detroit's games this season have eclipsed the over/under two times in four opportunities (50%).

+- The Lions rack up 20.3 points per game, comparable to the 23 the Vikings give up.

-- The Lions have turned the ball over three more times (5 total) than the Vikings have forced a turnover (2) this season.
+- This season the Lions have turned the ball over five times, three more than the Vikings' takeaways (2).

 Home and road insights